 Both the family and the owner will be given reasonable notice of all inspections.
 Except in the case of a life-threatening emergency, reasonable notice is considered to be not less than 48 hours.
 Inspections may be scheduled between 9:00 a.m. and 4:00 p.m.
 Generally inspections will be conducted on business days only.
+RRHA may notify participants and landlords of a scheduled inspection by email, by postal mail, or through the online participant portal.
 In the case of a life-threatening emergency, RRHA will give as much notice as possible, given the nature of the emergency.